-It’s interesting that my Pastor this morning in his sermon was talking about “primary sources” when I had just finished teaching that concept to my classes of Grade Six students in regards to their research projects on Ancient Athens.
+In a sermon our Pastor talked about “primary sources” and I immediately related because I had just finished teaching that concept to my classes of Grade Six students in regards to their research projects on Ancient Athens.
 I had asked my students to research one of the Greek Philosophers and to use “primary sources” to ensure their information was trustworthy.

 “In the study of history as an academic discipline, a primary source (also called original source or evidence) is an artifact, a document, a recording, or other source of information that was created at the time under study.”
 (Webster’s definition)